MelvinSam2000/krat_os/README.md

 ## Installation

-Cargo, as well as qemu RISC-V are required.
+Cargo, as well as Qemu RISC-V are required.

 Will update this later...